eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ###	Guidelines On Using Errors and Warnings

-Error and warning messages can be used to inform the user of
+Error and warning messages can be used to judiciously inform the user
-	abnormal conditions \cite[\S12, pp. 205]{Eaton2016a}.
+	of abnormal conditions \cite[\S12, pp. 205]{Eaton2016a}.

 Adopt "a set of contractual guidelines" \cite{WikipediaContributors2016f}
 	to support reasoning on errors, just like exception safety